Frequently Asked Questions (FAQ) regarding Anti-Money Laundering (AML)

 - lost, missing, counterfeit, or stolen securities that are reported by the broker-dealer pursuant to Rule 17f-1 under the Securities Exchange Act of 1934; and

-- a violation of the federal securities laws or rules of a self-regulatory organization by the broker-dealer, its officers, directors, employees, or registered representatives, that is reported appropriately to the SEC or a self-regulatory organization ("SRO"), except for a violation of Rule 17a-8 under the Securities Exchange Act of 1934, which must be reported on Form SAR-SF.
+- a violation of the federal securities laws or rules of a self-regulatory organization by the broker-dealer, its officers, directors, employees, or registered representatives, that is reported appropriately to the SEC or a self-regulatory organization ("SRO"), except for a violation of Rule 17a-8 under the Securities Exchange Act of 1934, which must be reported on a SAR.

-21. Should broker-dealers reject 3rd party wires?
+21. Should broker-dealers reject third party wires?
 If not, what due diligence should be followed before accepting them?

-There is no requirement that broker-dealers reject 3rd party wires; however, NASD Rule 3012(a)(2)(B)(i) requires that firms have procedures that are reasonably designed to review and monitor all transmittals of funds (e.g. wires or checks, etc.) or securities from customers to third party accounts, outside entities, locations other than a customer's primary residence as well as between customers and registered representatives.
-See the full text of the Rule for further details.
-Additionally, third party wires and journals are identified as possible money laundering "red flags" in NASD Notice to Members 02-21.
+There is no requirement that broker-dealers reject third party wires; however, FINRA Rule 3110(c)(2)(A)(iv) requires, if applicable to the location being inspected, that internal inspection reports include, without limitation, the testing and verification of policies and procedures related to, among other things, transmittals of funds (e.g. wires or checks, etc.) or securities from customers to third party accounts; from customer accounts to outside entities (e.g., banks, investment companies, etc.); from customer accounts to locations other than a customer's primary residence (e.g., post office box, “in care of” accounts, alternate address, etc.); and between customers and registered representatives, including the hand-delivery of checks.
+Additionally, third party wires and journals are identified as possible money laundering "red flags" in Regulatory Notice 19-18.
 These types of red flags may warrant additional due diligence by the broker-dealer before proceeding with the transaction.
 The broker-dealer's AML procedures should address these types of red flags, how red flags will be detected, and what due diligence and actions will be performed if such red flags are detected.
 The broker-dealer should maintain evidence of any due diligence performed.
-There is not any specific due diligence required, so the broker-dealer should assess the risk of the customer and the transaction and conduct appropriate due diligence to determine whether or not the transaction is suspicious and thus reportable on a SAR-SF.
+There is not any specific due diligence required, so the broker-dealer should assess the risk of the customer and the transaction and conduct appropriate due diligence to determine whether or not the transaction is suspicious and thus reportable on a SAR.
 Examples of due diligence could include, but not be limited to, contacting the customer, getting a signed Letter of Authorization from the customer, and/or obtaining a written statement from the customer regarding the reason for the third party wire.
-If the customer's explanation is not reasonable or does not make business sense, the broker-dealer may want to consider whether they are comfortable with the risk associated with the transaction and whether it should file a SAR-SF.
+If the customer's explanation is not reasonable or does not make business sense, the broker-dealer may want to consider whether they are comfortable with the risk associated with the transaction and whether it should file a SAR.

 22. Can an introducing or clearing firm be relieved of AML obligations to the extent that the other is monitoring for suspicious activities?

-23. Are there any tools available to help my firm search the U.S. Treasury's Office of Foreign Asset Control's (OFAC) "Specially Designated Nationals and Blocked Persons" (SDN) list?
+23. Are there any tools available to help my firm search the U.S. Treasury's Office of Foreign Asset Control's (OFAC’s) sanctions lists?